Lankenau Heart Institute’s Cardiology Program is a vital line of defense

 hardening of the arteries (atherosclerosis) and the application of

 preventative measures and therapies such as weight loss, smoking

 cessation and exercise as well as medical and surgical interventions

 Strengths of the Cardiology Program include:

-help patients identify and change habits and behaviors
+patients identify and change habits and behaviors that place

 For more information, call 1.866.CALL.MLH.